 It is clear to anyone who looks upon the Jacob Weldin House, that almost no rehabilitation work has been performed on the Jacob Weldin House, and that the Grantor has failed to meet its obligations as required by the Agreement.
 As DelDOT is the only entity that has standing to enforce the Agreement against Grantor, the General Assembly hereby requests DelDOT to immediately and timely take actions to enforce the Agreement against the Grantor.
-DelDOT is further requested to continue its on-going efforts to timely address the Grantor's requirement to

-2 equity has ordered that the title to the Jacob Weldin House be returned to Grantee, due to the actions of the Grantor.
-3 Section 123.
+DelDOT is further requested to continue its on-going efforts to timely address the Grantor's requirement to abide by the terms of the Agreement until Grantor has either fully fulfilled its obligation or until a court of law or equity has ordered that the title to the Jacob Weldin House be returned to Grantee, due to the actions of the Grantor.

+Section 124.
 Route 1 Widening.
-The Department is encouraged to consider all feasible and prudent options 4 with respect to access issues for the proposed widening of State Route 1 between State Route 273 and the Senator 5 William V. Roth Bridge, including but not limited to the provision of new ramps in the vicinity of Newtown Road.
-6 Section 124.
+The Department is encouraged to consider all feasible and prudent options with respect to access issues for the proposed widening of State Route 1 between State Route 273 and the Senator William V. Roth Bridge, including but not limited to the provision of new ramps in the vicinity of Newtown Road.

+Section 125.
 Community Transportation Fund.
-The Department shall continue to allow the funding of 7 state historical markers through the CTF.
-Said CTF-funded markers shall be placed either within the right-of-way, or 8 as close thereto as safety conditions will permit and shall be positioned to be as visible as possible from the roadway 9 consistent with applicable highway safety standards.
-State historical markers, regardless of placement, shall be exempt 10 from all county or local signage regulations, ordinances, fees or licenses.
-Existing historical markers shall be brought 11 into compliance with current standards only as they require replacement, in which case CTF funding may be used for 12 said replacement and, if necessary, repositioning consistent with current safety standards.
-If a marker must be 13 relocated or replaced as the result of a transportation road project, the cost of said relocation or replacement, as well as 14 the cost of upgrading of the marker to current safety standards shall be borne by the Department as an expense of the 15 project.
-16 Section 125.
-Newark Senior Center.
-The Department is hereby authorized to use CTF for the maintenance 17 and repair of the Newark Senior Center driveway for as long as the Newark Senior Center permits DART to use their 18 driveway as a turnaround for the local bus route.
-19 Section 126.
-Research Programs.
-The Section 1 Addendum of this Act appropriates various appropriations 20 to the Department of Transportation.
-21 (a) Of this amount, the Department of Transportation shall fund a minimum amount of \$250,000 for the 22 purposes of funding research programs.
-23 (b) Of this amount, \$62,500 shall be used for infrastructure research and forums through the University of 24 Delaware, Institute for Public Administration.
-An additional \$50,000 shall be allocated for the purposes set forth in 25 this section to be funded from eligible federal funds.
-These activities funded by this appropriation shall be approved by 26 the Secretary of the Department of Transportation.
+The Department shall continue to allow the funding of state historical markers through the CTF.
+Said CTF-funded markers shall be placed either within the right-of-way, or as close thereto as safety conditions will permit and shall be positioned to be as visible as possible from the roadway consistent with applicable highway safety standards.
+State historical markers, regardless of placement, shall be exempt from all county or local signage regulations, ordinances, fees or licenses.
+Existing historical markers shall be brought into compliance with current standards only as they require replacement, in which case CTF funding may be used for said replacement and, if necessary, repositioning consistent with current safety standards.
+If a marker must be relocated or replaced as the result of a transportation road project, the cost of said relocation or replacement, as well as the cost of upgrading of the marker to current safety standards shall be borne by the Department as an expense of the project.